trevordmiller/device-setup/README.md

 - Todoist install (Mac Store Only)
 - Account system logins (iCloud, Facebook, Twitter)
 - "Text Message Forwarding" (on)
+- "Do Not Disturb" when display is sleeping (on)
+- "Do Not Disturb" when mirroring to TVs and projectors (on)
-- "Do Not Disturb" schedule (10pm - 7am)
+- "Do Not Disturb" allow repeated calls (on)
 - "Find My Mac" (on)
 - Dock auto hide (on)
 - Menu Bar auto hide (on)